zappascout/devil_notes-sources/docs/notes_14_devil.md

 An accessible example is the percussive bassline from the Norwegian trio A-ha's huge global hit single *Take on Me*, which would have been hard to produce by analog means (as with almost everything on that tune, save the sweet melody line, which is analog).
-Fellow chin-strokers wanting more detail will find it in *Sound on Sound* magazine, March 2011, "[Classic Tracks: A-ha 'Take on Me][a2]."
+Chin-strokers craving more detail will find it in *Sound on Sound* magazine, March 2011, "[Classic Tracks: A-ha 'Take on Me][a2]."
 The song has a surprisingly dramatic story.
 [a2]:https://www.soundonsound.com/techniques/classic-tracks-ha-take-me